Korneliusz93/cli_tool/README.md

 # Linux CLI Utilities

 A collection of Python-based command line utilities designed for openSUSE Linux and other Linux distributions.
+Perfect for your AI Lab setup!

 ## Features